 Phase 2: Document Processing

-Once the document is uploaded, CaseFleet's processor converts your document for use in our Document Reviewer, including:
+Once the document is uploaded, CaseFleet's processor prepares your document for use in our Document Reviewer, including:

-The processing phase can take several minutes to complete, depending on a few things, such as file type, document size, and the current processing load on our servers.
+All of these steps are preformed in a way that still preserves the original document, in case you need to re-download it later.
+Because of this, the processing phase can take several minutes to an hour or so to complete (depending on file type, document size, and the current processing load on our servers).
 A progress bar will be displayed next to the source so you can see it's status.
 Once processing is complete, you will see the "Launch Reviewer" button.

-Note: If it appears that a document is "stuck" at the processing step for an extended period of time (more than 30 min or an hour), contact us via the in-app support chat or email email@example.com for assistance.
+Note: If it appears that a document is "stuck" at the processing step for an extended period of time (more than an hour or two), feel free to contact us via the in-app support chat or email firstname.lastname@example.org for assistance.

 Text Recognition (OCR)